José Júnior: Biography

 Born in Fortaleza, Brazil, Júnior arrived in Europe and at English First Division side Walsall from Brazilian side Treze at the beginning of the 2002–03 season.
 Júnior and Jorge Leitão formed a Portuguese speaking front-line that was envied by most clubs in the league.
 Between them they scored 29 goals during the course of the season, Júnior scoring 16 of them, for a side which many believe was the most talented Walsall team since the club's golden era under Bill Moore in the late 1950s and early 1960s.

-Despite the best efforts of Walsall manager Colin Lee to sign him permanently, Júnior moved on to Derby County in August 2003; in his final game at Bescot Stadium, he had demonstrated his skills perfectly by scoring a hat-trick against the Rams.
+Despite the best efforts of Walsall manager Colin Lee to sign him permanently, Júnior moved on to Derby County in August 2003; in his final game at the Bescot Stadium, he had demonstrated his skills perfectly by scoring a hat-trick against the Rams.
 Júnior got off to a good start at Derby, forming a talented partnership up front with Charlton loanee Mathias Svensson, but Svensson was recalled by Charlton.
 Júnior then injured a cruciate knee ligament in September, and, when he had recovered, he did not get much of a chance to play.
 He moved to Rotherham United (on loan) and to Watford, who sold him due to a problem with legal paperwork and his apparent lack of correct personal permits.

-Júnior then moved to Denmark in October 2005, to Odense Boldklub.
-He scored 9 goals in 16 matches before being sold to Swedish club Malmö FF on 1 July 2006.
-He scored 17 goals in 38 appearances for Malmö FF, increasing his reputation in Sweden.
+Júnior then moved to Denmark in October 2005, to OB.
+He scored nine goals in 16 matches, before being sold to Swedish club Malmö on 1 July 2006.
+He scored 17 goals in 38 appearances for Malmö, increasing his reputation in Sweden.
 On 16 April 2007, he famously scored Malmö's 3000th goal in Swedish league history, when he scored the opening goal against GAIS after one minute.

-F.C.
 Copenhagen signed José Junior on 31 January 2008.
 He spent much of his time there on the bench because of the stiff competition from Morten Nordstrand and fellow Brazilians Aílton Almeida and César Santin.
-He signed with FC Nordsjælland on loan in February 2009.
+He signed with Nordsjælland on loan in February 2009.